 Rustic Ceiling Beams

-Based on guidance from Architectural Digest magazine, achieving an authentic farmhouse look relies on thoughtful details like exposed wood beams, reclaimed floors, and visible craftsmanship rather than just distressing factory-made materials.
+Based on guidance from Architectural Digest magazine, achieving an authentic farmhouse design look relies on thoughtful details like exposed wood beams, reclaimed floors, and visible craftsmanship rather than just distressing factory-made materials.

 Timeworn Wood Floors